Michael DiLeo

 Ultimately, embracing minimalism while traveling shouldn't be a goal or a thing that you feel like travelers have attained.
 It's a thing that will happen because of the limitations of your means of travel.
 Be adaptable.
 Get the things that serve you while they serve you and let them go when they don't.
 Everything has a price and a trade-off, whether that's convenience, weight, space, or money.
 Regardless of what you choose, you'll meet amazing people, see amazing places, and make memories for a lifetime.
 Do write some of them in a journal though! ;)

-#travel #minimalism #digitalnomad
+#travel #minimalism #digitalnomad Comment on Mastodon!

 #travel #youdontneedit #nomading #digitalnomad